eea/eea.esbootstrap.configs/CaR/README.md

 Some metadata is coming from EEA Plone Website (e.g. the name of countries, the description, background image and links).
 The above metadata content is exported as a Json file and retrieved on start-up by the CaR application.

-In we have updated a bakcground image for a country or we have changed the introduction, the Json metadata file can be synced on-demand by triggering the following url:
+If we have updated a bakcground image for a country or we have changed the introduction, the Json metadata file can be synced on-demand by triggering the following url:

 ```<your-car-app-ip>/tools/update_external_configs```